TanviNarkhedeNU/Capstone-2/README.md

 # Description

 Facial Emotion Detection is one of the useful and toughest Machine Learning tasks because of the intra-class variation in expressions among the people.
 The best usecase of FED is in human-machine interaction.
-EmoViz is a facial emotion detection system built using TensorFlow, which takes image input and display one of the seven emotions(Neutral, Happy, Surprise, Angry, Disgust, Sad, Fear).
+This emotion recognition webapp is an facial emotion detection system built using TensorFlow, which takes image input and display one of the seven emotions(Neutral, Happy, Surprise, Angry, Disgust, Sad, Fear).

 <p align="right">(<a href="#top">back to top</a>)</p>